-AF-S NIKKOR 24MM F/1.8G ED also had two aspherical elements, but one more low dispersion elements, and as you know, ED elements are mainly designed to reduce chromatic aberrations.
-Whether it has become worse in this direction, we will try to find out in the tests as well.
+AF-S NIKKOR 24MM F/1.8G ED also had two aspherical elements but one more low dispersion element, and as you know, ED elements are mainly designed to reduce chromatic aberrations.
+Whether it has become worse in this direction, we will try to find out in the tests.

 NIKKOR Z 24mm F/1.8 S Ground Test

 By tradition, let's start with sharpness analysis.
 This time there were no surprises, as was the case with the Nikkor Z 14-30/4.
 Everything is classic - from the center to the edge of the frame, there is a decrease in sharpness.
 Let's see the crops:

 There is a slight lack of sharpness in the center of the frame at the maximum open aperture, which can be removed by closing the aperture to f/3.2-3.5.
 But the angle of the frame at the maximum aperture of f/1.8 is somewhat blurry.

 Few people know that there are two types of chromatic aberrations - longitudinal and transverse.
-Although for those who read my lens reviews, I'm probably already rather fed up, explaining every time what it is and how it is different.
+Although for those who read my lens reviews, I'm probably already instead fed up, explaining every time what it is and how it is different.
 So, bear with it.

-Lateral aberrations are a little more difficult, since they are not corrected by aperture and have a multi-colored border on a contrasting object, and are also more characteristic of the periphery of the frame.
+Lateral aberrations are a little more complicated since they are not corrected by aperture and have a multi-colored border on a contrasting object.
+They are also more characteristic of the periphery of the frame.

 Considering that our hero has only one low-dispersion element in the optical scheme, the results are surprising.
-Even at the widest aperture, longitudinal aberrations appear quite insignificantly, and after f/2.8, they disappear entirely.
+Even at the widest aperture, longitudinal aberrations appear insignificantly, and after f/2.8, they disappear entirely.

 And one more explanation why the crop in tests does not always have the correct white balance (and this applies not only to this test).
 Manufacturers began to sin by embedding various adjustments in the RAW file that cannot be turned off even in a RAW converter like Lightroom.
-Therefore, to analyze the image, I open the RAW file in RawDigger, which removes all adjustments and then export the file to TIFF, which leads to the loss of the correct white balance.
+Therefore, to analyze the image, I open the RAW file in RawDigger, which removes all adjustments, and then export the file to TIFF, which leads to the loss of the correct white balance.

 The picture above demonstrates what you can get the most out of this lens.
-As you can see, at f/1.8 the NIKKOR Z 24mm f/1.8 S produces not too large light discs in the out-of-focus area, however, these discs have an ideal circle shape, and the shape is not very distorted closer to the periphery of the frame.
+As you can see, at f/1.8, the NIKKOR Z 24mm f/1.8 S produces not too large of light discs in the out-of-focus area; however, these discs have an ideal circle shape, and the shape is not significantly distorted closer to the periphery of the frame.

 But already at f/2.5, the shape of the nine-sided begins to appear slightly: